opennode/waldur-core/docs/developer/logging.rst

   **Wrong:** :code:`User has gained role in project.`

-* Don't include too much details into the message string.
+* Don't include too many details into the message string.

   **Right:** :code:`Environment %s has been updated.`